Legendary BMW Engineer Passes Away

 Before he retired from BMW in 1999, Rosche helped develop the race-ready engine for the performance production BMW M3, reportedly the most successful touring car the world has ever seen, and led BMW’s Formula One team to a manufacturer win for the second team.

-Conquer the Road: Check out the 2017 BMW X1
+Conquer the Road: New BMW X1 Ads Launch in America

 BMW Motorsport Director Jens Marquardt said “Paul Rosche not only represented and characterized the company and the BMW brand with his passion, his vision and his immense technical expertise over many decades in action on the racetrack… The loss of Paul Rosche is a loss of an outstanding personality for BMW Motorsport and BMW M.”